-Join Chad Chelius for an in-depth discussion in this video Using the Tags pane, part of Creating Accessible PDFs with Acrobat DC.
+Join Chad Chelius for an in-depth discussion in this video Using the Tags pane, part of Acrobat DC: Creating Accessible PDFs.

 - The Tags pane if you recall, determines the order the content will be read, using screen reading software which is very important.
 But it also identifies elements semantically which is also important.
 By tagging content based on its purpose, you're providing logic and context to the content itself.
 For example, by tagging items as a heading or a list or a caption, you're giving meaning to the content.
 Remember, in the video earlier in this course, where I talk about the experience using screen reading software.

 We saw that without proper context, it's the equivalent of reading a newspaper or magazine that is set in all 12 point text.
 There's no way to determine what's a heading or what's a caption.
 Let's take a look at how the Tags panel give us this control when remediating a PDF file.
 Now, I'm actually going to open up the Order pane real quickly, just so you can see that the reflow order is in fact correct.
 But if we switch over to the Tags pane, we can see here that the order might not be what we're expecting.

 So let's take a look at what this is.
 What I want to make sure you do is in the Options button at the top, you wanna make sure that Highlight Content is chosen.
 And the reason I do that is because as I click on a particular tag, it highlights the object that is tagged with this tag.
 So you can see the first thing I click on is the Heading Level 1 element, and that's the Employee Manual.
 And then I click on the <Figure> and that's the Globe Bank International.
 I probably want the Globe Bank International to be read first.